Council-owned smart waste · Measured, not asserted

 52%

-Below threshold Approaching full Due collection LoRaWAN gateway Today's optimised route
+Below threshold Approaching full Due collection LoRaWAN gateway The calendar round – today’s habit The sensor-led round

 Collections built on the calendar, not on need.